PHRAPL/PHRAPL.github.io/Content/2021-NMNH-workshop/NMNH.tutorials.md

 ## **[Tutorial 2:](https://phrapl.github.io/Content/2021-NMNH-workshop/NMNH.ab.PHRAPL.tutorial2.html)** Divergence with gene flow vs. secondary contact
+Example to explore models with different intervals of migration and perform sensitivity analyses in subsets of loci.
 * **Part 1:** Perform sensitivity analyses in subsets of loci.
 The analysis includes haploid and diploid data.
 Dataset of 2 populations of *Plethodon* salamanders. <br/>
 > ** – Do I need more data? ** This analysis can help you answer that question.
 * **Part 2:** Compare models with gene flow that occurred at different time intervals.
 Dataset of 2 unisexual and sexual species of *Ambystoma* salamanders. <br/>